 The U.S. Department of Labor, Wage and Hour Division has fined Ernesto Enterprises Corp. and Jonathan Enterprises Corp., doing business as Taconmadre Mariachi & Grill business $285,000 in back wages and overtime for letting workers at its three restaurants work 91-hour weeks without getting overtime in violation of the Fair Labor Standards Act (“FLSA”).
 The restaurant’s employees were improperly classified as exempt, received salaries that did not yield the minimum wage, and did not get paid overtime.
 This was not a close call as employees were working up to 91 hours in a week without overtime compensation – that’s more than twice the cutoff for overtime payments.
 Unable to stop, the employer made illegal deductions for uniforms and lost items from employees’ paychecks.

 The FLSA requires that most employees be paid at least the federal minimum wage for all hours worked and overtime pay at time and one-half for all hours worked over 40 hours in a workweek.

-Brian Spitz is the managing attorney at The Spitz Law Firm, LLC, which has offices around Cleveland in South Euclid, Independence, and Westlake.
+Brian Spitz is the managing attorney at Spitz, The Employee’s Law Firm, which has offices around Cleveland in South Euclid, Independence, and Westlake.
 Brian Spitz has represented clients throughout Ohio and across the United States in matters ranging up to $60 million dollars at issue.

 The materials available at this website are for informational purposes only and not for the purpose of providing legal advice.
 You should contact your attorney to obtain advice with respect to any particular issue or problem.
 Use and access to this website or any of the links contained within the site do not create an attorney-client relationship.
 The opinions expressed at or through this site are the opinions of the individual author and may not reflect the opinions of the firm or any individual attorney.